qfpl/reflex-workshop/content/pages/dom/elements.md

           -> m a
 ```

-There is a helper function which provides an inline version of `Map.singleton`:
+There is a helper function which provides an infix version of `Map.singleton`:
 ```haskell
 (=:) :: Ord k => k -> v -> Map k v
 (=:) = Map.singleton